HamidByte/URL-Encoder-Decoder/README.md

 ## Demo

-You can check out a live demo of Fancy Weather [here](https://hamidbyte.github.io/URL-Encoder-Decoder/).
+You can check out a live demo [here](https://hamidbyte.github.io/URL-Encoder-Decoder/).